Frequently Asked Questions about Real Estate in Costa Rica

 Is there licensing for Costa Rica Agents?

-Yes and NO. Yes there is licensing in Costa Rica for real estate agents, which all Tres Amigos real estate agents are required to achieve.
+Yes and NO. Yes there is licensing in Costa Rica for real estate agents, which all Tres Amigos real estate agents are required to achieve, but not all local agents choose to be licensed.
 The professional real estate agents in Costa Rica formed their own board over a decade ago; Costa Rica Global Associations of Realtors a government recognized professional organization that encourages everyone in the industry to join.
 All agents joining this association are required to take mandatory classes and continuing education classes.
 These classes are based upon the same requirements as NAR (National Association of Realtors) but geared towards the laws of Costa Rica and members must adhere to the highest standards of ethical practices.

 Is Title Insurance available?